-Perhaps your work is not project based or spans multiple projects.
-Daily and weekly preparation then becomes key to maintaining focus and accomplishing goals.
+Perhaps your work is not project-based or spans multiple projects.
+Daily and weekly preparation then become key to maintaining focus and accomplishing goals.
 At the start of each day, don't just jump into the first email you see and start replying.
 Start each day with preparation.

 - Review all new communications and add items to the task list.
 If they are date specific, such as a meeting, add a reference to those tasks to the calendar.

 - Prioritize the task list.